Math Activities

 Centimeter Snakes

-Place a container, a ruler a supply of paper, and pencils at a
+Place a container, a ruler a supply of paper, and pencils at a center.
+A

-each snake, measures it, and records his answer.
+measures it, and records his answer.

 "Runt" Graphing

-First, graph "Runts" (foods pieces) according to color on one sheet
+First, graph "Runts" (foods pieces) according to color on one sheet or

-or an overhead.
+an overhead.

 Second, tally the "Runts" to see which shape appears most.
 Sort each